Roll20/roll20-character-sheets/Palladium Fantasy 1E/ReadMe.md

 - [Initiative Duplicator on Roll20 Forums](https://app.roll20.net/forum/permalink/6817748/)

 ### Disclaimer
 Palladium Fantasy 1E has been around a long while.
 It is from an era where house rules were not frowned upon, but encouraged.
 As such, I have tried to put enough options in this sheet to allow for creativity.
 I am a definite novice at html, css, or anything else that has gone into this sheet, so any major revisions for automation may be beyond me.
+It is in the current state due to the generous help of the Roll20 forum community.
 As K.S. would say, Game On!